rickyl3/2D-platformer/README.md

 - SceneBuilder

 ## Setting up JDK
-1. Go to [Oracle](https://www.oracle.com/java/technologies/downloads/) and click the download button for your respective device
+1. Go to [Oracle](https://www.oracle.com/java/technologies/downloads/) and click the download button for your operating system
 2. Read and accept all licenses and you will soon have the JDK downloaded

 ## Setting up Visual Studio Code